ItalyPaleAle/francis/docs/content/workflows/observability.md

 ---
 title: "Metrics and tracing"
 weight: 90
-description: "Every instrument, and the two that matter most"
+description: "Observability for workflows
 ---

-Pass an OpenTelemetry meter with `WithMeter`.
+To instrument a task, pass an OpenTelemetry meter with `WithMeter`.
 Without one, the instruments are no-ops.

 ```go
 wf, err := workflow.New("order-fulfillment",